ThoughtWorks-SEA/developer-training/docs/backend/rest-api.md

 On the other hand, if the effect of calling the API ensures the user is deleted, no matter how many times it's called, then the API consumer can call it safely without worrying about if the user has been deleted or not.

-#### POST is not idempotent
+**POST is not idempotent**

 Notice that POST is at times naturally not idempotent due to the resource being created.
-Calling the API multiple times might result in different results (more resources created).
+Calling the API multiple times might result in different results, such as more resources created, or attribute changes.

 ### Evolving APIs over time